 While Cassidy said he’d keep on the fight, the White House has other plans.
 In response to the act proposed by Cassidy, the White House issued a statement saying the Administration strongly opposes it.

-a publisher, editor, writer and social media expert covering the entire value chain of the oil and gas industry.
+Editor, Content, Technical and Creative Writer covering the entire value chain of the Energy, Mining, Oil and Gas Industry.
 Oil and Gas Republic focused its publication in Renewable/Energy, Mining, Oil & Gas Industry.
-For general inquiries, please get in touch via email: email@example.com